 The mine damages the credibility of Norway’s Truth and Reconciliation Commission

-Timing of the Government’s approval for Nussir company to extract the copper in Arctic Finnmark, is awkward in any case.
+Timing of the Government’s approval for Nussir company to extract the copper in Arctic Finnmark is nothing but conflicting.

 Norway being the first Nordic country established The Truth and Reconciliation Commission in 2017.
 Its report is expected to be ready by Autumn 2022.

 “The commission shall primarily map the consequences of the Norwegianisation policy regarding the opportunities for the Sámi and Kvens/Norwegian Finns to use and practice their own language, culture and traditional trade.”

 The aim of the investigation is to have a forward-looking perspective and “lay the foundation of continued reconciliation”.
 As a researcher I must ask: What else could continued reconciliation mean than ethically, economically and environmentally sustainable reconciliation?

 By allowing the country’s biggest contemporary mining project to happen in Finnmark shows the Janus face of the state of Norway toward the Indigenous people.
 The mining severely damages the credibility of any attempt to reconcile with the Sámi.
 How come?